vendure-ecommerce/vendure-demo/README.md

 # Vendure Demo

 This is a demo project used as the basis for the online Vendure demo.
 The index.js script populates the server using the Vendure CLI `populate` command, and then caches the generated pristine data.
-Every hour, this cached data is restored to reset any changes which have been made to the server instance in that time.
+Every day, this cached data is restored to reset any changes which have been made to the server instance in that time.

+## Storefront

+The storefront is fetched from an Amazon S3 bucket which contains build artifacts from the [vendure-storefront](https://github.com/vendure-ecommerce/storefront/) project.
+The version of the storefront app can be set in the first line of the Dockerfile.

 ## Running Locally